What is 20 of 45.00? Understanding Percentages and Proportions

 Understanding percentage calculations is crucial for navigating various real-world situations:

 - Sales and Discounts: Calculating discounts on products during sales events.
-For example, a 20% discount on a $45.00 item means a saving of $9.00.
+To give you an idea, a 20% discount on a $45.00 item means a saving of $9.00.

 - Taxes: Determining the amount of sales tax or other taxes added to the price of goods and services.